 The Pantry model is about more than food.
 It has been a physical place where Pantry Members can receive a broad variety of services to help them address the barriers that are holding them back.
 Pantries are places where specialist workers can provide advice and guidance on debt and energy advice for example, or help with CV’s and finding work, help with making meals and support with rent arrears etc. Pantry Members were also able to select from a broad range of food items and other household essentials.

-Storehouse Pantry has benefited from the generosity of over 60 schools, 80 churches and numerous local businesses, organisations and individual people who collect food, both at harvest time and throughout the year.
+Storehouse Pantry has benefited from the generosity of schools, churches and numerous local businesses, organisations and individual people who donate food, both at harvest time and throughout the year.
 This is added to surplus food we collect from supermarkets, fast food restaurants and food-on-the-go outlets.
 We are very grateful to all those who continue to support our food distribution work.

 Since the pandemic and lockdown, all our food distribution services including Storehouse Pantry, have been merged into a single new humanitarian Food Hub.
 More information on the Food Hub can be found here.